 This technical framework forms part of a company-wide network scope self-assessment (Cyber Essentials) as well as an optional independent audit assessment (Cyber Essentials Plus) covering the following business IT security procedures:

 Office Firewalls and Internet Gateways : Secure Configuration : Software Patching : User Accounts : Administrative Accounts : Malware Protection

-Once the GDPR (General Data Protection Regulations) replaces the Data Protection Act on 25th May 2018, if your business faces a cyber attack where your company and client data becomes compromised, should you not have put in place significant operational and IT measures to protect and report data loss, under the GDPR , the ICO (Information Commissioner’s Office) can impose fines of up to 20 million Euros or 4% of group worldwide turnover (whichever is greater) against both data controllers (your business and its owners) and data processors (your employees).
+Since the GDPR (General Data Protection Regulation) replaced the Data Protection Act on 25th May 2018, if your business faces a cyber attack where your company and client data becomes compromised, should you not have put in place significant operational and IT measures to protect and report data loss, under the GDPR , the ICO (Information Commissioner’s Office) can impose fines of up to 20 million Euros or 4% of group worldwide turnover (whichever is greater) against both data controllers (your business and its owners) and data processors (your employees).

 2 out of the 12 steps for GDPR compliance include Data Privacy and Data Protection by Design DPIA and this is how Cyber Essentials relates and works to meet these very important GDPR compliant areas.
 In essence a fundamental and key part of GDPR surrounds Cyber Security to protect against Data Breaches and Data Protection and becoming Cyber Essentials Certified works to meet these two crucial GDPR areas.

 Therefore, ensuring that your business computer systems and software platforms are cyber secure and that you as a business are Cyber Essentials Certified is essential to becoming GDPR compliant.